anand-lovewanshi/Weather-App/README.md

 # Weather-App
-This is a weather Check in city.
+This is a weather Check in city..